 It's fairly obvious when a developer had tried to create a de rigueur garden for a new-build townhouse – but rocks and gravel just didn't cut it!
 The architectural trees, however, were thriving, inspiring big design ideas for this small garden.
 We retained the mature, palmy flora, and designed a dynamic floor pattern which conserves their positions.
 The family's North London garden now presents playful contours, low upkeep grass, mellow lighting and vibrant colour in a minimalist, all-year-round composition.

 This panoramic roof terrace formed a bland space, created with a developer's mentality, simply made of concrete slabs, a grass lawn and ghastly railway sleepers – highly incongruous with its Grosvenor Waterside location.
 The expansive London views, right above Chelsea Bridge, required interlinking to a contemporary penthouse amid an urban outlook, where our client sought a low maintenance scheme and inspiring rooftop lighting.
-The terrace design & build integrates multilayered, architectural greeneries to suit the central, metropolitan location, in an elegant display for a Londoner's private paradise.
+The terrace design & build integrates multilayered greeneries to suit a metropolitan setting, in an elegant display for a Londoner's private paradise.

 8 regent's park

 The back garden, rooftop and frontage of this North London end-of-terrace house required a complete design transformation, where we maximised the outdoor spaces by enhancing architectural fluidity, and mitigated tricky level changes around existing trees.
 With children of varying ages, we retained open surfaces, while including upbeat areas for the kids and laid-back zones for the grown-ups.
 The scheme fuses a practical approach within a contemporary layout, enveloped by lush foliage, turning minimalist design concepts into a cohesive, liveable framework, which embraces a vibrant family garden and home.